mandiant/flare-bytecode_graph/README.md

 print
 ```

-It is also possible to create block diagrams of the bytecode using GraphViz.
-The block diagrams can include simple decompile comments that can assist with analysis for code objects that fail to decompile using standard tools.
+It is also possible to create control flow diagrams using GraphViz.
+The disassembly within the graph can include the output from a simple peephole decompiler.
+This can be helpful when reviewing bytecode that fails to decompile.

 ```python
 import bytecode_graph